White House explains what the Chinese spy balloon was watching

 Mr Biden told reporters on Sunday that he’d actually given a shootdown order when he was first briefed on the balloon’s presence on Wednesday, but he also said he refrained from giving final authorisation for a shootdown mission on advice from Pentagon advisers who cautioned against doing so over land because of the potential for casualties from debris falling to the ground.

-As of Monday, US Navy and Coast Guard personnel were continuing to recover debris from the downed airship off the East Coast of the US.
-Officials have said the debris is being taken to a Federal Bureau of Investigation lab to be analysed for counterintelligence purposes.
+As of Monday, US navy and coast guard personnel were continuing to recover debris from the downed airship off the east coast of the US.
+Officials have said the debris is being taken to an FBI lab to be analysed for counterintelligence purposes.

 Mr Kirby defended the president’s decision not to immediately order the balloon shot down, citing the opportunity it provided for gathering information on China’s “capabilities and intentions” regarding the airship programme.